Commonfare-net/macao-social-wallet/INSTALLATION.md

 ## Freecoin

-Because stonecutter is on SNAPSHOT version we need `export LEIN_SNAPSHOTS_IN_RELEASE=1` Then we can start the freecoin app by running `java -cp target/uberjar/freecoin-0.2.0-standalone.jar freecoin.main` Freecoin is running on port 5000
+Because stonecutter is on SNAPSHOT version we need `export LEIN_SNAPSHOTS_IN_RELEASE=1` before we do the uberjar.
+Then we can start the freecoin app by running `java -cp target/uberjar/freecoin-0.2.0-standalone.jar freecoin.main`.
+The jar should be on the same dir as rsources/land for the translation.
+Freecoin is running on port 5000

 Lastly we can start the administrative functionality of freecoin like `java -cp target/uberjar/freecoin-0.2.0-standalone.jar gorilla_repl.core`